Oversalted Your Recipe? These are the Best (and Worst) Ways to Save It

 So you’re making a creamy Carrot-Ginger Soup, increasing the amount of carrots and ginger should help tame all of that saltiness.
 However, keep in mind that you’re basically re-making the entire dish again, which is a bit of work.

 If you’re dealing with a salty soup or sauce, adding salt-free stock or water is the quickest way to fix it.
 Make sure to choose an appropriately flavored stock (i.e. don’t use beef stock in a chicken soup) so you don’t completely alter the recipe.

-Or, if it is a chunky soup, remove about half the broth, leaving the vegetables and meat.
-Replace the discarded broth with no-salt stock or even water.
-More vegetables and/or meat will help decrease the concentration of salt as well.
+Or, if it is a chunky soup, drain and discard about half of the salty broth, leaving the vegetables and meat.
+Replace the discarded broth with new stock or water.
+Additionally, you can further decrease the concentration of salt by adding more vegetables and/or meat to your doctored soup.

 Mask the saltiness with an acidic or sweet ingredient.

 Depending how oversalted the dish actually is, you may be able to use other strong flavors to bring down the perception of the saltiness.
 Adding an acidic or sweet ingredient may help downplay the saltiness, but you’ll likely create a completely new dish in the process.
 Here’s a few ideas: